 Where the edge of one or more pieces of dough is pinched together to seal together and form a decorative edge.

-This is a Chinese cooking technique where a food is immersed in water, put into a jar, which is then steamed for several hours.
+This is a Chinese cooking technique where food is immersed in water, and put into a jar, which is then steamed for several hours.

 In addition to being a step in the brewing process of beer, this term can also be used in culinary situations to mean a preservation technique where sour foods can produce lactic acid in order to stay edible.

-This is a way to cook meat which involves chopping it up, sautéeing, braising, and then serving it in its (traditionally white) sauce.
+This is a way to cook meat that involves chopping it up, sautéeing, braising, and then serving it in its (traditionally white) sauce.

-A combination of cream or milk, mixed with melted chocolate, creating a soft consistency which does not re-set when cooled.
+A combination of cream or milk, mixed with melted chocolate, creates a soft consistency that does not re-set when cooled.